Greek Organization Requirements

 It is also the expectation that all Greek organizations comply with the approved risk management guidelines of both the sponsoring organization and the College.
 Any changes in the status of recognition from sponsoring agencies must be reported to the Office of Student Engagement immediately.

-New Greek Organization Recognition (Expansion and Reactivation Procedure)
+New Greek Organization Recognition (Expansion and Reactivation)

-$1,000,000 liability insurance policy for non-residential organizations; and working governing documents.
-Inter/national fraternity and sorority headquarters or members may not solicit, recruit, or initiate Kenyon College students without consent of the Office of Student Engagement.
-Failure to follow this basic rule will result in a moratorium on the group’s eligibility to expand for a time to be determined by the Director of Student Engagement, or their designee, that will be no less than two years.
+Any Greek organization wishing to expand at Kenyon College must have an established inter/national headquarters; an active minimum $1,000,000 liability insurance policy for non-residential organizations; and working governing documents.
+Inter/national fraternity and sorority headquarters or members may not solicit, recruit or initiate Kenyon College students without consent of the Office of Student Engagement.
+If an Inter/national fraternity and sorority headquarters is contacted by an interested student or group, they must notify the Office of Student Engagement of this outreach immediately.
+Failure to follow this basic rule will result in a moratorium on the group’s eligibility to expand for a time to be determined by the director of student engagement, or their designee, but will be no less than two years.

 Requirements

-To be recognized, a Greek organization must have adopted aims or actions which do not violate the civil rights of its members or Kenyon regulations; have an advisor who is a member of the Kenyon administration, faculty or staff; and have a purpose and goal consistent with the values of the Greek community.
+To be recognized, a Greek organization must have adopted aims or actions which do not violate the civil rights of its members or Kenyon regulations; have an advisor who is a current member of the Kenyon administration, faculty or staff; and have a purpose and goal consistent with the values of the Greek community.

 Material Submission